awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-listing-requirements-and-best-practices.md

 A clear explanation of your format, with examples of inputs and outputs, is important to help your buyers to understand and use your product\.
 This understanding helps your buyers to perform any necessary transformations on the input data to get the best inference results\.

-You will be prompted for the following when adding your SageMaker resource to your product listing\.
+You will be prompted for the following when adding your Amazon SageMaker resource to your product listing\.

 ### Inference inputs and outputs<a name="ml-inference-inputs-and-outputs"></a>